If Your Loved Ones are Chewing Tobacco or Vaping (Smokeless Tobacco), They May Be in Grave Danger

 The Story of Bill Tuttle

-Late Minnesota Twins centerfielder Bill Tuttle was notorious for chewing tobacco throughout his career.
+Late Minnesota Twins centerfielder Bill Tuttle, was notorious for chewing tobacco throughout his career.
 Nearly every one of Tuttle’s baseball cards depicts him with a lump of tobacco in his cheek.
 As a result, Tuttle was diagnosed with oral cancer at age 64.

 After being diagnosed, Tuttle underwent several surgeries which sought to remove cancer.
-After being deconstructed and reconstructed multiple times, Tuttle’s face became severely disfigured, even losing the ability to talk as a result.
+When being deconstructed and reconstructed multiple times, Tuttle’s face became severely disfigured, even losing the ability to talk as a result.
 In the final years of his life, Tuttle dedicated himself to raising awareness about the dangers of oral cancer and its link to chewing tobacco.

 Smokeless Tobacco as a Corporate Success

 While smoking has caught a lot of criticism for being linked to cancer, chewing tobacco quickly became an alternate marketing success for tobacco companies.
 When smoking became a taboo, tobacco companies were quick to feed off the negativity.
-By marketing a tobacco product that was, “safer,” they could still sell a multitude of tobacco products.
+By marketing a smokeless tobacco product that is, “safer,” they could still sell a multitude of tobacco products.
 Ultimately, this allowed tobacco companies to survive through the media’s sharp condemnation of smoking.

 The Effects of Chewing Tobacco

-FAQ About E-Cigarettes or Vaping
+FAQ About E-Cigarettes or Vaping (smokeless tobacco)

-1. Is there tobacco involved in vaping?
+Is there tobacco involved in vaping (Smokeless Tobacco)?

-3. Are E-Cigarettes safer than smoking?
+Are E-Cigarettes (Smokeless Tobacco) safer than smoking regular cigarettes?